Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Evaluation - Learning From Linear RTMPC

 \textbf{Tasks Description.} Our objective is to generate a policy from linear \ac{RTMPC} capable of tracking a $7$s long ($70$ steps), figure eight-shaped trajectory.
 We evaluate the considered \ac{IL} approaches in two different target domains, with wind-like disturbances ($\mathcal{T}_1$) or with model errors ($\mathcal{T}_2$).
 Disturbances in $\mathcal{T}_1$ are external force perturbations $\vbs{f}_\text{ext}$ sampled from $\mathbb{W}_{\mathcal{T}_1} \approx \{f_\text{ext}|0.25mg \leq f_\text{ext} \leq 0.3mg\}$.
 Model errors in $\mathcal{T}_2$ are applied via mismatches in the drag coefficients used between training and testing, representing uncertainties not explicitly considered during the design of the linear \ac{RTMPC}.

-\textbf{Results.} We start by evaluating the robustness in $\mathcal{T}_1$ as a function of the number of demonstrations collected in the source domain.
-The results are shown in \cref{fig:single_trajectory_eval}, highlighting that: \begin{inparaenum}[i)] \item while all the approaches achieve robustness (full success rate) in the source domain, \ac{SA} achieves full success rate after only a single demonstration, being $5$-$6$ times more sample efficient than the baseline methods; \item \ac{SA} is able to achieve full robustness in the target domain, while baseline methods do not fully succeed, and converge at a much lower rate. \end{inparaenum} These results emphasize the presence of a distribution shift between the source and target, which is not fully compensated for by baseline methods such as \ac{BC} due to a lack of exploration and robustness.
+\b{\textbf{Comparison with IL baselines.}} We start by evaluating the robustness in $\mathcal{T}_1$ as a function of the number of demonstrations collected in the source domain.
+The results are shown in \cref{fig:single_trajectory_eval}, highlighting that: \begin{inparaenum}[i)] \item while all the approaches achieve robustness (full success rate) in the source domain, \ac{SA} achieves full success rate after only a single demonstration, \b{being $3$ times more sample efficient than the most demonstration-efficient baseline, DA (expert neighborhood), which however does not achieve full robustness in the target domain}; \item \ac{SA}, instead, is also able to achieve full robustness in the target domain, while baseline methods do not fully succeed or converge at a much lower rate. \end{inparaenum} These results emphasize the presence of a distribution shift between the source and target, which is not fully compensated for by baseline methods such as \ac{BC} due to a lack of exploration and robustness.

 The performance evaluation and additional results are summarized in \cref{tab:comparison}.
-We highlight that in the target domain $\mathcal{T}_1$, \ac{SA}-sparse combined with \ac{DAgger} achieves the performance that is closest to the expert. \ac{SA}-dense suffers from performance drops, potentially due to the limited capacity of the considered \ac{DNN} or challenges in training introduced by this \ac{DA}. \cref{tab:comparison} additionally presents the results for the target domain $\mathcal{T}_2$.
-Although this task is less challenging (i.e., all the approaches achieve full robustness), the proposed method (\ac{SA}-sparse) achieves the highest demonstration-efficiency and lowest expert gap, with similar trends as in $\mathcal{T}_1$.
+We highlight that in the target domain $\mathcal{T}_1$, \ac{SA} achieves the performance that is closest to the expert. \cref{tab:comparison} additionally presents the results for the target domain $\mathcal{T}_2$.
+Although this task is less challenging (i.e., all the approaches achieve full robustness), the proposed method (\ac{SA}-sparse) achieves the highest demonstration-efficiency and \b{among the} lowest expert gap, with similar trends as in $\mathcal{T}_1$.